martinkearn/MartinK-Me/README.md

-# Technical Evangelist Site
+# MartinK.me Site
-A template website written in ASP.net Core 1.0 that can be used to create a personal website for technical evangelists which can be used to promote articles, links, resources and talks.
+A website written in ASP.net Core 1.0 that can be used to create a personal website for technical evangelists which can be used to promote articles, links, resources and talks.

-My own personal example is published at [MartinK.me](http://MartinK.me)
+My own personal site is published at [MartinK.me](http://MartinK.me) which is published from this code base.

 ## Customisation
-This site is setup to be customised by you.
+This site is setup to be customised.
 If you want to do this, first fork it to your own account and then start modifying your version.
+Out of courtesy, please try to implement your own visual style and do not re-use the fonts and colours I've use don my own personal site.

 Here are some of the things you should consider doing after you have your fork:
 * Update `AppSettings.json` with your details and all the personal stuff will be updated throughout the site